Maintain Healthy Eating Habits

 Fruits are naturally sweet, so it can be easy to get kids to eat them without adding sweeteners like sugar, corn syrup, and honey.

-- Serve fresh fruit
+- Serve fresh and freeze dried fruit

 - Canned fruit should be packed in water or 100% fruit juice instead of syrup